tkin91e55/WebCrawling/README.md

 # WebCrawling

-(1)The master branch is doing web crawling for phys, math condition on http://tutorgroup.hk/tutor/index.php (2) Need to separate the config and model ,using bash csv parser
+(1)The master branch is doing web crawling for phys, math condition on http://tutorgroup.hk/tutor/index.php (2) The ecWeb branch is doing web crawling for another: ectutor (3) Need to separate the config and model ,using bash csv parser

 Installation: